MartaKliuchnik/hospital-appointment-scheduler/README.md

 Endpoint

 - URL Path: **_/api/v1/appointments/clients/:clientId_**
 - Description: This endpoint retrieves all appointments for a specific client.
+If the client role is 'PATIENT', it will only retrieve appointments that have not been marked as deleted (i.e., where deletedAt is NULL).
+For other roles, it retrieves all appointments.
+The appointments are sorted by appointmentTime in ascending order.
 - Authentication: Authentication is required for this endpoint.

 **Request Parameter**